Mike Waltz: Early life and education (1974–1996)

+Military career (1996–2023)

-Waltz graduated with honors as a Distinguished Military Graduate from the Virginia Military Institute, and has served over 26 years in the Army.
-After commissioning as an Army lieutenant, he graduated Ranger School and was selected to be a Green Beret, serving worldwide as a Special Forces officer with multiple tours in Afghanistan, the Middle East and Africa.
+Waltz was commissioned as an armor officer in the U.S. Army in 1996.
+He later graduated from Ranger School and graduated from the Special Forces Qualification Course in 2000, then serving two years as an active duty Special Forces officer with multiple tours in the Middle East and Africa.
 For his actions in combat, Waltz was decorated with four Bronze Stars, including two for valor.

+From 2002 to 2011 and 2016 to 2023, Waltz served in Company B, 2nd Battalion, 20th Special Forces, MD-ARNG.
+From 2012 to 2015, he served in 5th Battalion, 19th Special Forces, TX-ARNG.

-Waltz worked in the Pentagon as a defense policy director for Secretaries of Defense Donald Rumsfeld and Robert Gates.
+Waltz worked in the Pentagon as a defense policy director for secretaries of defense Donald Rumsfeld and Robert Gates.
 He went on to serve in the White House as the vice president's counterterrorism advisor.
-Waltz wrote "Warrior Diplomat: A Green Beret’s Battles from Washington to Afghanistan."
+Waltz wrote Warrior Diplomat: A Green Beret's Battles from Washington to Afghanistan.

 In 2010, Waltz helped found the analytics and training company Metis Solutions.
 It was bought in November 2020 by Pacific Architects and Engineers for $92 million.